University College Cork Students' Union

-The UCC Students' Union is a students' union in University College Cork (UCC), in Cork, Ireland.
+University College Cork Students' Union (UCCSU) is a students' union in University College Cork (UCC), in Cork, Ireland.
 It was established in 1973 following the charter, statutes and regulations of the governing body of the college as a representative body for UCC students.
 Each UCC student is automatically a member by virtue of a student levy.

-The main functions of the UCC Students' Union (UCCSU) are to provide academic assistance to students, to provide support to students in need, to lobby the university and the government on issues affecting students, and to provide entertainment on campus.
-The Student Council of the UCCSU also acts as the student parliament for UCC, and represents students on a number of committees including UCC's Governing Authority, Academic Council, and externally at national bodies such as the Union of Students in Ireland.
+The main functions of union are to provide academic assistance to students, to provide support to students in need, to lobby the university and the government on issues affecting students, and to provide entertainment on campus.
+The student council of the UCCSU also acts as the student parliament for UCC, and represents students on a number of committees including UCC's Governing Authority, Academic Council, and externally in the national union of students, Aontas na Mac Léinn in Éirinn.

 History

-The UCC Students' Union was established in 1973 to "represent and support their members at every level within the university".
+The union was established in 1973 to "represent and support their members at every level within the university".
 The union replaced a previous body known as the 'Students' Representative Council'.
 This body (known in Irish as Comhairle Teachta na Mac Léinn CTM) was established around 1908.
 In its early years, all officers of the body served in a voluntary capacity.
 The first full-time officer came with the introduction of a paid presidency role in 1940, and increased to four full-time officers in 2004.

-Since 2010, UCCSU has awarded Honorary Life Memberships, to "individuals that have demonstrated commitment to working in the best interests of students both within the University and externally".
+Since 2010, the union has awarded Honorary Life Memberships, to "individuals that have demonstrated commitment to working in the best interests of students both within the University and externally".

-On 5 December 2014, UCC Students' Union became the first third-level institution on the island of Ireland to install a permanent Pride flag on campus.
+On 5 December 2014, the union became the first third-level institution on the island of Ireland to install a permanent Pride flag on campus.

 Publications

-Publications by the UCCSU include union handbooks, the twice weekly union newspaper, and monthly magazine.
+Publications by the union include union handbooks, the twice weekly union newspaper, and monthly magazine.
 Since 2004 the campus newspaper has been known as the 'UCC Express'.
 The newspaper had been known over previous years variously as: 'Aire', 'The Gazette', 'The University Examiner', 'The Campus Chronicle', and 'The University Xpress'.
 The union also publishes the monthly 'Motley Magazine', which was named 'KBC Irish Student Magazine of the Year' in 2014, 2015 and 2016.

 Organisation

-The Students Union executive is elected by the student body.
+UCCSU's executive is elected by the student body.

-As of 2022, there are six full-time sabbatical officers, including the roles of President, Communications and Engagement Officer, Education Officer, Welfare Officer, Commercial and Fundraising Officer, and Entertainments Officer.
+As of 2022, there were six full-time sabbatical officers, including the roles of President, Communications and Engagement Officer, Education Officer, Welfare Officer, Commercial and Fundraising Officer, and Entertainments Officer.